RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

 *	Use unique self-signed certificate to encrypt traffic between ALB and RStudio EC2 to ensure secure connection from end to end.

 ## RStudio AMI
-* The Rstudio AMI bundled with SWB is embedded with a user provided certificate and key for the custom domain.
-The new design will eliminate the need for those and bake the AMI with self signed certificates.
-The self signed certificates are used to encrypt only the traffic between ALB and EC2.
+* The Rstudio AMI bundled with SWB is embedded with a user-provided certificate and key for the custom domain.
+The new design will eliminate the need for those and bake the AMI with self-signed certificates.
+The self-signed certificates are used to encrypt only the traffic between ALB and EC2.
 The AMI is also packed with additional R packages that are commonly used by the researchers.

     |RStudio Server Version |
     |-----------------------|